Jim Lemon

-James Robert Lemon (March 23, 1928 – May 14, 2006) was an American outfielder, manager and coach in Major League Baseball.
-A powerful right and left fielder, right-handed hitting and throwing Lemon teamed with first baseman fellow slugger Roy Sievers and later with future baseball Hall of Fame home run champion Harmon Killebrew and power-hitting outfielder Bob Allison to form the most formidable homer-hitting tandems in the 60-year history of the original 20th century Washington Senators major league franchise.
+James Robert Lemon (March 23, 1928 – May 14, 2006) was an American right and left fielder, manager and coach in Major League Baseball.
+The right-handed hitting and throwing Lemon teamed with fellow sluggers Roy Sievers and, later, with future baseball Hall of Fame home run champion Harmon Killebrew and Bob Allison to form the most formidable homer-hitting tandems in the sixty-year history of the original 20th century Washington Senators major league franchise.

 Playing career

 Lemon was born in Covington, Virginia.
 The lanky 6 ft 4 in/200 lb prospect was known as "Bob" before he signed with the Cleveland Indians in 1948.
 He became known as "Jim Lemon" to avoid confusion with Indians' future Hall of Fame pitcher Bob Lemon, but he never won a regular job with Cleveland.
 Instead, Lemon was a "late-bloomer" who required several trips to the minor leagues before finally winning a regular berth at the age of 28 with the 1956 Washington Senators.

 A free-swinger who three times led the American League in strikeouts, Lemon and his teammates benefitted from new Washington owner Calvin Griffith's decision to move the left field fences closer to home plate in the Senators' cavernous Griffith Stadium.
 Lemon hit 27 homers in 1956, also leading the league in triples, then followed with 26 (1958), 33 (1959) and 38 (1960).
-He twice compiled over 100 runs batted in and became a favorite of then U.S. President Dwight Eisenhower after the President attended Lemon's 3-home-run performance at Griffith Stadium in 1956.
+He twice compiled over 100 runs batted in and became a favorite of then U.S. President Dwight Eisenhower after Eisenhower attended Lemon's three-home-run performance at Griffith Stadium on August 31, 1956.

-However, the home run exploits of Lemon and his teammates were more than offset by poor pitching, and after multiple second-division finishes in the AL, Griffith moved the Senators to Minneapolis–Saint Paul after the 1960 campaign, where they became the Minnesota Twins (and an expansion team, the new Washington Senators took their place in Washington, D.C.)
-But Lemon had left his stroke behind, and after only 14 homers in Minnesota in 1961 and an injury-ruined 1962, his career wound down quickly.
+However, the home run exploits of Lemon and his teammates were more than offset by poor pitching, and after multiple second-division finishes in the AL, Griffith moved the Senators to Minneapolis–Saint Paul after the 1960 campaign, where they became the Minnesota Twins (and an expansion team, the "new" Washington Senators, took their place in the U.S. capital).
+But Lemon left his stroke behind, and after only 14 homers in Minnesota in 1961 and an injury-ruined 1962, his career wound down quickly.
 His last year as a player, 1963, was divided among the Twins, Philadelphia Phillies and Chicago White Sox.
-All told, he appeared in 1,010 games over all or parts of 12 major league seasons, posting a career batted of .262 and hitting 164 home runs.
+All told, he appeared in 1,010 games over all or parts of 12 major league seasons, posting a career batted off .262 and hitting 164 home runs.